CosmWasm/sylvia/README.md

 Here are a couple of things to talk about.

-First, note that I defined the interface trait in its separate module with a name matching the trait name.
+First, note that I defined the interface trait in its separate module with a name matching the trait name, but written "snake_case" instead of CamelCase.
+Here I have `group` module for the `Group` trait, but the `CrossStaking` trait should be placed in its own `cross_staking` module (note the underscore).
 This is a requirement right now - Sylvia generates all the messages and boilerplate in this module and will try to access them through this module.

 Then there is the `Error` type embedded in the trait - it is also needed there, and the trait bound here has to be at least `From<StdError>`, as Sylvia might